Raul Tutarauli: Return to Georgian Fighting Championship and Brave Combat Federation

 Tutarauli returned to Georgian Fighting Championship on May 11, 2024 where he faced Andrey Augusto for the vacant GFC Featherweight Championship.
 Tutarauli won the fight via a fourth-round submission, and thus claimed his second career championship.

 Tutarauli made his debut with Bahraini-based promotion Brave Combat Federation on September 22, 2024, where he faced Abdisalam Kubanychbek for Kubanychbek's Brave CF Lightweight Championship.
 Tutarauli lost the fight via Unanimous Decision.

 He returned to Georgian Fighting Championship on December 14, 2024 where he faced Paulo Henrique Laia for the vacant GFC Lightweight Championship.
 Tutarauli won the fight via a first-round submission, and thus became a two-time GFC Lightweight champion, and won his third career championship.

 He returned to Brave Combat Federation on April 18, 2025 where he faced Olzhas Eskaraev.
 Tutarauli won the fight via Unanimous Decision.

 BRAVE CF Interim Lightweight Champion

-His next fight came on October 3, 2025 where he faced Pieter Buist for the interm Brave CF Lightweight Championship.
+His next fight came on October 3, 2025 where he faced Pieter Buist for the interim Brave CF Lightweight Championship.
 Tutarauli won the fight via Unanimous Decision, and thus won the championship in the process.